-For more detailed information see NCAT Policy No. 4 "Access to, and Publication of, Information Derived from Proceedings in the Tribunal" at paragraphs 2 - 9.
+For more detailed information see NCAT Policy No. 4 - Access to, and Publication of, Information Derived from Proceedings in the Tribunal at paragraphs 2 - 9.

 12. The Tribunal may make a confidentiality order on the application of a party.
 The Tribunal itself can also make a confidentiality order although a party has not asked for one.
 The Tribunal may vary or revoke a confidentiality order.
-The requesting party should lodge an Application for miscellaneous matters form with the Tribunal and serve a copy on the other party.

-How does a person apply for a confidentiality order or to have a hearing conducted in private?
+How does a person apply for a confidentiality order or to have part of a hearing conducted in private?

-- 13. A party or a witness who wants to have: - a) all or part of a hearing happen in private under s 49 of the Act or under s165K of the Health Practitioner Regulation National Law in health matters - b) the evidence given in a private hearing kept confidential, or - c) anything else kept confidential should make a request to the Tribunal in writing. - 14.
+- 13. A party or a witness who wants to have the evidence given in a private hearing kept confidential, or any else kept confidential, should make a request to the Tribunal in writing. - 14.
 Generally, if a party or a witness wants the Tribunal to prohibit or restrict the disclosure of some or all of the contents of a document lodged with the Tribunal, then the request should be made at the time the documents are lodged.
-This is explained in NCAT Policy No 2 "Publishing Reasons for Decision" paragraphs 36 to 38. - 15.
-All other requests for a hearing to be held in private or for a confidentiality order should be made if possible, before the start of the hearing.
-The request should be completed on an Application for miscellaneous matters form setting out the reasons and attach evidence to support it.
-A copy should be provided to the other party or parties who may make submissions in response. - 16.
-In matters in the Health Practitioner List in the Occupational Division a request to restrict publication of the name of party, a complainant, a registered health practitioner or a witness should be made in writing under Cl 7 of Schedule 5D of the Health Practitioner Regulation National Law (NSW) before or during the hearing.
-Notice of the application must be given to the other party.
+This is explained in NCAT Policy No 2 - Publishing Reasons for Decision paragraphs 36 to 38.

+15. All other requests for a hearing to be held in private or for a confidentiality order should be made if possible before the start of the hearing.
+The request should set out the reasons and attach evidence to support it.
+A copy should be provided to the other party or parties.